Donald Willis

-Donald Kirk Willis (born July 15, 1973) is an American former professional football guard in the National Football League (NFL).
+Donald Kirk Willis (born July 15, 1973) is an American former professional football player who was a guard in the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 1995.
-He played college football at North Carolina A&T and Washington.
+He played college football for the North Carolina A&T Aggies and Washington Huskies.
 Willis was the head coach at his high school alma mater, Cabrillo High School, in Lompoc, California.
 He also has coached track and field.

 Willis also played for the New Orleans Saints and Kansas City Chiefs.